-- 2. In the Type Properties dialog box, click Duplicate... to create a new type. - 3.
-Modify the parameters as needed for the new type. - 4.
+- 2. In the Type Properties dialog box, click Duplicate... - 3.
+Type a new name and click OK.
+The new type is activated. - 4.
+Modify the parameters as needed for the new type. - 5.
 Click when you are finished.

 Values for parameters (such as text size, witness line extension, etc.) are the actual plot size for these elements.
 The view scale controls how large they are in the specific view.